svilupp/svilupp.github.io/scratchpad/protoportal_announcement.md

 @def tags = ["julia","generative-AI","genAI","genie"]

 # TL;DR
-ProToPortal streamlines your interaction with any LLM tasks on-the-go, offering customizable templates for automatic replies, direct code evaluation, and an intuitive, multi-device interface.
+ProToPortal streamlines your interaction with any LLM tasks on the go, offering customizable templates for automatic replies, direct code evaluation, and an intuitive, multi-device interface.
 Explore its full capabilities and enhance your productivity on [GitHub](https://github.com/svilupp/ProToPortal.jl).

 \toc